composer Bruno Vlahek has distinguished himself as one of the most

 Berlin, Amsterdam, Cambridge, Lisbon, Prague, Vienna, Salzburg, Moscow,

-St. Petersburg, or Seoul, and at the ISCM’s World New Music Days 2010 in
+St. Petersburg, Seoul or Singapore, and at the ISCM’s World New Music Days 2010 in

 Sydney (Australia).
 In December 2012 he won the first prize at the XXXIII International